Joel De La Cruz: Atlanta Braves

-De La Cruz became a minor league free agent after the 2015 season, and signed with the Braves.
+De La Cruz became a minor league free agent after the 2015 season, and signed with the Atlanta Braves.
 The Braves promoted De La Cruz to the major leagues on April 11 and May 20, 2016, each time for one day only.
-He was outrighted off the Braves 40-man roster later that week, having made no major league appearances.
-The Braves recalled De La Cruz for the third time during the 2016 season on June 29, and he made his major league debut that night.
+He was outrighted off the Braves 40-man roster later that week, having made no major league appearances, briefly becoming a phantom ballplayer.
+The Braves recalled De La Cruz for the third time during the season on June 29, and he made his major league debut that night.
 De La Cruz spent the season shifting between the bullpen and starting rotation.
+He made 22 appearances (nine starts) for Atlanta during his rookie campaign, posting an 0-7 record and 4.88 ERA with 37 strikeouts across 62 2/3 innings pitched.
+On October 14, De La Cruz was removed from the 40-man roster and sent outright to the Triple-A Gwinnett Braves.

-He was released on October 23, 2017.
+De La Cruz made six appearances for Gwinnett during the 2017 season, posting a 7.27 ERA with three strikeouts across 8 2/3 innings pitched.
+He was released by the Braves organization on October 23, 2017.